Written by Aaron R. Winston

 While you can certainly pursue legal action against the driver responsible for the collision who chose to operate a vehicle while intoxicated, however, the question remains of whether or not you can pursue legal action against the establishment that served them in excess.

 One difference between suing the driver of the other vehicle and the establishment that served them is that you need only file a personal injury claim for the former.
-These claims are universal, with few restrictions beyond the appropriate timeline.
+These claims are universal, with few restrictions beyond the proper timeline.

-Filing a personal injury case is simple in most respects, but processing a case against the bar is altogether more complex.
+Filing a personal injury case is simple in most respects, but processing a case against the bar is more complex.
 For starters, your option to file a lawsuit against an establishment that serves alcohol is limited by state.

-However, in the broadest sense of the definition, you can legally sue a bar or liquor store for overserving a patron who then caused the collision that injured you.
+However, in the broadest sense of the definition, you can legally sue a bar or liquor store for overserving a patron who caused the collision that injured you.
 You need to be aware of specific legal requirements within the border of the state the bar or restaurant that served the alcohol is in before you do.

 Do You Live in a State With Dram Shop Liability Laws?

-Fortunately, the number of states that have active Dram Shop liability laws far outnumber those that do not.
+Fortunately, the number of states that have active Dram Shop laws far outnumber those that do not.
 Delaware, Kansas, Nebraska, Louisiana, and Maryland are the only states that do not enforce this type of liability law.

 The remaining states all have Dram Shop statutes in place for personal injury and wrongful death that allow for accountability on the establishment’s part.
 Unfortunately, just because the power is there does not mean you will automatically be successful in the endeavor.

-What Does “Visible Intoxication” Mean?
+What Does “Visible Intoxication” Mean in Dram Shop Laws?

 That said, once it is proven that the patron was visibly intoxicated, you can identify any further service rendered by the bar as irresponsible and negligent.
-This process can seriously strengthen your case against the bar and reinforce your claim.
+This process can seriously strengthen your claim against the bar and reinforce your claim.
 That said, while a bartender can attempt to confiscate a drunk patron’s keys, they cannot legally force the issue.

 You Need to Prove Fault to Sue a Bar For a Drunk Driving Accident

-Simply put, there needs to be evidence that the establishment had a role in the events that followed so that they can be held accountable.
+Simply put, there needs to be evidence that the establishment had a role in the events that followed so they can be held accountable.
 This is the argument between your attorney, the insurance companies, and the opposing party’s attorney.

 Let us say that an intoxicated patron at a local bar goes to the bartender and orders another drink.
 The bartender should assess the patron’s level of intoxication before serving them.
 If the bartender serves the patron who is visibly intoxicated, that means the bartender has contributed in some way to any consequences that arise from the patron’s intoxication.

-So, suppose the patron proceeds to leave the bar and drive drunk, causing a motor vehicle collision, which resulted in an injured party.
+So, suppose the patron proceeds to leave the bar and drive drunk, causing a motor vehicle collision, which results in an injured party.
 In that case, the injured victim can pursue a legal claim against both the bar and the intoxicated bar customer because the bartender had a hand in causing the DUI, which led to the car accident.

 However, the claim will only succeed if you can prove the other driver’s patronage at the bar was directly responsible for the level of intoxication needed to cause the collision.
 Keep in mind that the level of proof necessary to prove fault generally falls under the concept of the “preponderance of evidence.”

-Immediately after the accident, law enforcement agents gather this evidence to determine the blood alcohol content of the intoxicated individual concerning their bar patronage.
+Immediately after the accident, law enforcement agents gathered this evidence to determine the blood alcohol content of the intoxicated individual concerning their bar patronage.
 Police will also investigate to determine the drunk driver’s starting point.

 This process means that when suing for injuries and financial losses due to vehicle damage, lost wages, and medical costs, the plaintiff needs only to prove that the defendant is more likely than not to have been the cause.

-What Can You Sue For?
+What Types of Damages Can You Sue a Bar For Overserving?

-You might be wondering what sort of compensation you can seek when it comes to lawsuits filed against a restaurant or bar establishment.
+You might be wondering what types of compensation you can seek when it comes to lawsuits filed against a restaurant or bar establishment.
 What might surprise you is that the potential rewards for filing a lawsuit against a bar are relatively similar to what you could financially recover for filing a successful claim against a drunk driver.

 When filing a claim against an individual for personal injury, you would typically sue for property damage to your vehicle, physical pain and suffering, lost wages, medical costs, and possibly even emotional damages.
 This process is standard procedure for virtually every personal injury claim in the country.